By Jessamy Baldwin

 Of course, this discussion is ignoring the stereotypical images projected of men– that they should be strong, aggressive or unemotional.
 There are fundamental issues here too.
 But I feel that while men experience discrimination in the media, it is not to such a violent or silencing effect.

 Women are represented through a series of Stereotypes.
 We have the glamorous sex kitten – think the new Marks and Spencer advert, the eagerly anticipated pop-culture extravaganza a.k.a The Victoria Secret Fashion Show or Rhianna constantly dressed (or rather undressed) to impress.
-Then you have the ‘victim’ of domestic or sexual violence, the slut or whore – a stereotype reinforced by porn and magazines such as nuts/zoo.
+Then you have the ‘victim’ of domestic or sexual violence (click here for further reading on the topic), the slut or whore – a stereotype reinforced by porn and magazines such as nuts/zoo.

 This ties into the idea of women as sex objects.
 I’ll say it now, whoever wants to try and defend Kanye West’s new Bound 2 video for its racial radicalism (placing a black man at the centre of a self-proclaimed white trash emulation) is completely missing a huge – slap you round the face obvious – issue.
 There is a bored looking, naked woman bouncing her bazookas all over the place.
 Why?
 If it was for her own enjoyment I would be all for it.
 But it isn’t.